icgood/pysasl/README.md

 ```

 The `True` argument indicates that the session is secure, and so mechanisms
-that transfer credentials in clear-text should be made available.
+that transfer credentials in clear-text should be returned as well (default is
+`False`).

-The end result of picking credentials should be a dictionary that looks
+The end result of choosing advertised credentials should be a dictionary that
-something like this:
+looks something like this:

 ```python
 from pysasl.plain import PlainMechanism